 The main difference is that ceramic braces are far less noticeable than metal braces, thanks to their ceramic composition.
 The more natural look that ceramic braces give patients makes them feel more comfortable using the appliance every day in public.

 Invisalign is virtually invisible, making it every adult and teen’s best friend.
-Anyone who wears them won’t have to worry about a metallic smile while wearing orthodontic appliances.
-Invisalign also doesn’t require your to avoid certain foods.
+Anyone who wears them won’t have to worry about a metallic smile while wearing orthodontic appliances in Issaquah, WA.
+Invisalign also doesn’t require you to avoid certain foods.
 Given that they are detachable, you just need to remember to remove them before any meal and put them back after you’re done.

 For Invisalign to work properly, however, patients should remember to use their aligners 22 hours a day every day until their treatment is over.
 If you or your kid are prone to forgetting and losing stuff, you may want to consider other options.
 Even a couple of days without your trays could mean losing weeks of treatment progress.

 Here at Egger Orthodontics, we are happy to help you or any family member get the perfect smile you always wished for.
 Get a checkup with us to see what appliance is best for you.
 Schedule an appointment with us here, and we’ll help you as soon as possible.